 An Examiner III (grade M) performs all aspects of an examination of a financial institution to include those of large and complex organization structure.
 Examinations will include evaluation of the management process as well as financial activity to determine financial condition and legal compliance.
 Examiners at this level will, in most cases, have supervisory responsibility over one or more lower level examiners.
 Individuals will analyze and make determinations regarding the data and procedures associated with the full examination of an entire institution even though information may have been gathered by subordinates.
 Accountability for actions will extend through the examination process and the activities of subordinate examiners.

 It is expected that an Examiner III will remain at this level until there is an opening for a supervising Examiner position and the candidate has two years experience in related duties, at least one of which must have included supervisory and management duties.

-A Supervising Examiner (grade 15) is assigned to a location (Bismarck, Fargo, Grand Forks or Minot).
+A Supervising Examiner (grade P) is assigned to a location (Bismarck, Fargo, or Grand Forks).
 This individual is responsible for all assignments and direct supervision of personnel within a particular location, supervising examinations of institutions regulated, and assumes the responsibility for directing and reviewing the work of all examiners.

 Bank Examiner Training